 - (8) "Parent" means a student's father, mother, or legal guardian, or person or agency legally authorized to act on behalf of the student in place of or in conjunction with the father, mother, or legal guardian. - (9) "Principal" means the instructional administrative leader or headmaster of a public school or his or her designee for purposes of school disciplinary matters.
 The board of trustees of a charter school or virtual school shall designate in the school discipline code who will serve as the principal for purposes of 603 CMR 53.00. - (10) "School-wide education service plan" means the document developed by a principal, in accordance with G.L. c.
 76, §21, that includes a list of education services available to students who are expelled or suspended from school for more than 10 consecutive days. - (11) "Short-term suspension" means the removal of a student from the school premises and regular classroom activities for ten (10) consecutive school days or less.
-A principal may, in his or her discretion, allow a student to serve a short-term suspension in school.
-Removal solely from participation in extracurricular activities or school-sponsored events, or both, shall not count as removal in calculating school days. - (12) "Superintendent" means the person chief executive officer appointed or employed by a school committee or board of trustees to administer its-a school system, charter school, or virtual school pursuant to G.L. c.
+Removal solely from participation in extracurricular activities or school-sponsored events, or both, shall not count as removal in calculating school days. - (12) "Superintendent" means the person chief executive officer appointed or employed by a school committee or board of trustees to administer its a school system, charter school, or virtual school pursuant to G.L. c.
 71, §§59, or §59A, or the board of trustees authorized to supervise the charter school pursuant to G.L. c.
 71, §89, or 94, or his or hera designee appointed for purposes of conducting a student disciplinary hearing.
 The board of trustees of a charter school or virtual school shall designate in the school's discipline code who will serve as the superintendent for the purposes of 603 CMR 53.00. - (13) "Suspension" means short-term suspension and long-term suspension unless otherwise stated.